Southsea pensioner narrowly avoids being killed after yobs hurl brick through her window

 The attack took place shortly after 10pm on Saturday, October 12, and left glass all over the floor of Mrs Forrest’s home.

 Police are hunting for those responsible, a spokesman for Hampshire police said.
-However, so far no arrests have been made.
+However, they said that so far no arrests have been made.

 Recounting the evening, the pensioner claimed she had ‘no idea’ why the brick was thrown through the window and said the experience had left her ‘horrified’.